 Designing a strong corporate identity doesn’t just happen by accident.
 It’s not about creating a visually appealing logo or choosing brand colors or having a nifty tagline.
-Rather, your corporate identity design should first and foremost rely on a strategy instead of visual design.
+Rather, your corporate identity design should first and foremost rely on a strategy instead of a visual design.

 Your identity defines your brand.
 It shapes your audience’s perception of your company.
 And it should be prominent in all your communications.
 And that includes both online and print!

 Corporate identity can easily be confused with brand image, but it’s important to understand its unique purpose and role in creating a strong brand.
 It is the big picture of all your branding elements.
 This includes all your visual and sensory aspects of your company, from logos and color schemes to taglines and promotional material.

 Or put another way, all the ways you project yourself to your audience defines your corporate identity.

 Every corporate identity takes all of the following into consideration: